galaxyproject/admin-training/sessions/08-upgrading-release/upgrading.md

 The latter is probably better than the former for large changes

 ---
+# Another possibility

+If you want to keep your configurations and other local changes under version control, you can move these files/folders outside of Galaxy and into their own repository.
+You can then use symbolic links to place the files where Galaxy expects them.

+---
 # Keeping a release up to date

 To keep your `release_*` branch up to date you can: